 There’s a few really important reasons that we like to know what your venue is.

-Finally, there are a few venues in Toronto (and the surrounding areas) that have some really, well, weird (in my opinion) policies about photography.
+Finally, there are a few venues in Toronto (and the surrounding areas) that have some really, well, weird policies about photography.
 Some venues simply do not allow us in your reception room and insist that we are seated in another room.
 How can we do our job if we’re not allowed to be in the same room as you?
-There are are few other interesting policies are certain places that make it next to impossible for us to do our job properly – we can’t in all good faith accept a commission at those venues if we know that they have policies that will affect how well we can do our job.
-I know, it’s sad.
-I thought we were all on the same team?
+Super dumb, right??
+We can’t in all good faith accept a commission at a venue that we know will stop us from doing the best job we can, so we like to know this ahead of time to help us decide on the best way to help you out.